petrosDemetrakopoulos/SmartViews/README.md

   "cacheEnabled": true
 }
 ```
-**The mySQL database must be created by you and it must be empty.**
+**Attention: mySQL database must be created by you and it must be empty.**
 It is mandatory as the server uses SQL to do all the calculations for the Group Bys and the merging.

 ## Before running the server